se-edu/se-book/modeling/modelingASolution/intermediate/text.md

 <div id="body">

-Continuing with the example in [<trigger trigger="click" for="modal:conceptualingIntermediate-basic">Design → Modeling → Modeling a Solution → Basic</trigger>], next let us model how the TextUi interacts with the Logic to support the mark or clear operations until the game is won or lost.
+Continuing with the example in [<trigger trigger="click" for="modal:conceptualingIntermediate-basic">Design → Modeling → Modeling a Solution → Basic</trigger>], next let us model how the `TextUi` interacts with the `Logic` to support the mark and clear operations until the game is won or lost.

 <modal large header="" id="modal:conceptualingIntermediate-basic">
   <include src="../basic/unit-inElsewhere-asFlat.md" boilerplate/>